-Undaunted By Controversies, Trump Supporters Flock To Phoenix For President's Rally
+Trump Supporters And Protesters Clash Ahead Of President's Phoenix Rally

 “He wants to make America great,” Odegard said.
 “America has always been great.
 Then we lost it for a few years.
 Now we’re on the road to being great again.”

-A man with a dangling, grey ponytail, who would only identify himself by his first name Persi, questioned whether the violence in Virginia actually took place, floating a conspiracy theory that billionaire financier George Soros had staged the episode.
+A man with a gray ponytail, who would only identify himself by his first name Persi, questioned whether the violence in Virginia actually took place, floating a conspiracy theory that billionaire financier George Soros had staged the episode.

 “The Nazis and the Black Lives Matter folks all got off the same buses,” Persi, 57, said.
 “Why they allow George Soros to pay people to protest in the United States is beyond me.”

-Note: This article has been updated throughout.